bids-standard/bids-specification/src/05-derivatives/02-common-data-types.md

-If this file was generated with prior knowledge from additional sources, such as the same subject's `T1w`, then both files MAY be included in `RawSources`. should be the original `bold` file that defined the coordinate system:
+If this file was generated with prior knowledge from additional sources, such as the same subject's `T1w`, then both files MAY be included in `RawSources`.

 ```JSON
 {